reduxjs/redux/docs/usage/structuring-reducers/BasicReducerStructure.md

 # Basic Reducer Structure and State Shape

+_This page shows reducer patterns written by hand.
+See the [Structuring Reducers intro](StructuringReducers.md) for how they relate to Redux Toolkit's `createSlice`._

 ## Basic Reducer Structure

 First and foremost, it's important to understand that your entire application really only has **one single reducer function**: the function that you've passed into `createStore` as the first argument.
 That one single reducer function ultimately needs to do several things: